 The amount of CDBG and HOME funds available for the annual application cycle is determined by the amount appropriated in the federal budget and HUD's formula allocation for that year.
-The County estimates funds based on prior year's allocations and includes the estimates in the Notice of Funding Availability (NOFA) for the year.
+The County estimates funds based on prior year's allocations and includes the estimates in each RFP.

 Applicants must request a minimum of \$10,000 per application.
-There is a maximum funding award amount of \$30,000 for Public Service projects.
 There is no maximum for capital projects.